Trafalgar campaign: Villeneuve in the West Indies

-Villeneuve arrived at Fort de France, Martinique on 14 May, and was joined over the next two days by the Spanish under Gravina.
-Having resupplied, he settled in to await the arrival of Ganteaume, who unbeknownst to him was still sitting blockaded in Brest.
-Initially reluctant to undertake any large scale assaults on the British possessions in the Caribbean without orders, he was finally persuaded by the Governor of Martinique to attack the British-held Diamond Rock after two weeks of sitting idle at anchor.
-The small garrison surrendered on 2 June, by which time the frigate had arrived with orders.
-Villeneuve was instructed to await the arrival of two extra ships under Rear-Admiral René Magon, and then spend a month attacking and capturing the British colonies in the West Indies.
-He was then to sail his entire force back to Europe, join Ganteaume at Brest and cover the invasion flotilla.
+Villeneuve arrived at Fort de France, Martinique on 14 May, and was joined over the next two days by the Spanish fleet under Gravina.
+Having resupplied, he settled in to await the arrival of Ganteaume's fleet, which unbeknownst to him was still blockaded in Brest.
+Initially reluctant to undertake any large-scale assaults on the British West Indies without orders, he was finally persuaded by Governor Louis Thomas Villaret de Joyeuse to attack the British-held Diamond Rock after two weeks of inactivity.
+The small British garrison surrendered on 2 June, by which time the French frigate had arrived with orders from Napoleon.
+Villeneuve was instructed to await the arrival of two extra ships under Counter-admiral Charles René Magon de Médine and then spend a month attacking the British West Indies.
+He was then to sail his fleet back to Europe, join Ganteaume at Brest and cover the invasion flotilla.

 The orders also noted that Nelson had sailed to Egypt in search of him.
 In fact Nelson was by now only two days away from Barbados, where he would anchor on 4 June.
-Villeneuve gathered his forces and pressed northwards towards Antigua, but on 7 June he came across a lightly defended convoy of British merchants, and captured several of them the following day.
-From them he discovered that Nelson had arrived at Barbados.
+Villeneuve gathered his fleet and pressed northwards towards Antigua, but on 7 June he came across a lightly defended convoy of British merchants, and captured several of them the following day.
+This led him to discover that Nelson had arrived at Barbados.
 A shocked Villeneuve decided to break off operations and head north and east again, back to Europe.
-The fleet got underway on 11 June, causing one of the army officers attached to the fleet, General Honoré Charles Reille to note We have been masters of the sea for three weeks with a landing force of 7000 to 8000 men and have not been able to attack a single island.
+His fleet got underway on 11 June, causing one of the army officers attached to the fleet, General Honoré Charles Reille to note: We have been masters of the sea for three weeks with a landing force of 7000 to 8000 men and have not been able to attack a single island.